cku3/sample/README.md

 Some Notes:

-- The PDF files are an assortment of research papers, procedures, write-ups, and presentations.
+- The files are an assortment of research papers, procedures, write-ups, and presentations.
-- Within those files, there are examples of CAD designs, block diagrams, tables, and other figures that I have created along with the written portion.
-- The markdown file is a snippet of instructions I wrote for work that I ported over from Microsoft Word.
-- Some of the information is redacted because of its sensitive nature.
+- Some of the information is redacted because of its sensitive/personal nature.

 ---
 Enjoy! 😄